Rasika-Deodhar/100-days-of-code/log.md

 **Thoughts:** Revision of - Data types, strings and operators in Java script.
 Started with arrays.
 Keeping it casual for a few more days till I gain the code brain strength.

 ### Day 2: February 09, 2022

 **Today's Progress**: Javascript basics from [FreeCodeCamp](https://www.freecodecamp.org/) (till 50 challenges)

 **Thoughts:** Revision of - Local and GLobal variables.
 Functions in Javascript.

+### Day 3: February 10, 2022

+**Today's Progress**: Discovered [java.info] (https://javascript.info/) website.
+It has everything about Javascript.
+Read Manuals and Specs page.

+**Thoughts:** Was not feeling like coding today, so revised some JS fundamentals.